THE PAKGHAN SERIES, DAY 15 – 17

 GYPSY CAMP

-On our way back into the city we stopped of at a gypsy camp, some of the most horrendous living conditions I have seen.
+On our way back into the city, we stopped of at a gypsy camp, some of the most horrendous living conditions I have seen.
 These people have been moving around the region most of their lives as the seasons change.
-Seeing kids and adults clearly unwashed in months and wearing clothes that you wouldn’t have cleaned your floor with was hard to stomach.
+Seeing kids and adults clearly unwashed for months, wearing clothes you wouldn’t have cleaned your floor with, was hard to stomach.
 Although it was to get worse later.

 HASHISH

-One thing I didn’t expect was to come across religious elders hanging around smoking Hashish, and it wasn’t a one off.
-These “sufis” come here everyday to smoke hashish together.
-I was all for trying some until I got a sniff of the stuff and it near knocked me out.
+One thing I didn’t expect was to come across religious elders hanging around smoking Hashish, and it wasn’t a one-off.
+These “sufis” come here every day to smoke hashish together.
+I was all for trying some until I got a sniff of the stuff, and it nearly knocked me out.

 DAY 17, GUN FACTORY